Stay Warm in Winter

 2. Keep your home warm during the day

-We recommend heating your home to about 21°C during the day.
+It's ideal to keep your home at a comfortable temperature, somewhere between 18°C to 21°C, during the day.
 Exposure to long-term cold can cause circulation and respiratory issues and make your home susceptible to mould.

 Here are some tips to increase the warmth of your home: